Dan503/time-input-polyfill/README.md

 # Time Input Polyfill

+- ✔️ Modeled after the Chrome and Firefox implementations
+- ✔️ Fully keyboard and screen reader accessible
+- ✔️ Submits the same values to servers as real time inputs
+- ✔️ Only downloads the full polyfill code in the browsers that need it

 _This is a work in progress_

 I'm just reserving the name on npm at the moment.